-If you’ve an evergreen plant in the wrong place, now’s a good time to move it.
+If you’ve an evergreen plant that’s in the wrong place, now’s a good time to move it.
 Once re-planted, give it a good watering to help it settle into its new position.

 For masses of cheap summer colour, you can’t beat hardy annuals like Californian poppies, clarkia, pot marigolds and love-in-a-mist.
 Sow the seeds now in sunny borders and they’ll be a riot of colour from late June.
-Watch our video on this.